zitsen/unqlite.rs/README.md

 ## Port to Rust

 This crate is high-level UnQLite database wrapper for Rust.
-A low-level bindings wrapper is avaliable as a seperated crate: [unqlite-sys](https://crates.io/crates/unqlite-sys).
+A low-level bindings wrapper is available as a seperated crate: [unqlite-sys](https://crates.io/crates/unqlite-sys).

 ## Usage